vanities/macbookpro_touchbar/README.md

 ## Installation:

 #### Downloading the Presets:
-Click clone or download and save the zip file and get Presets:
+Click clone or download and save the zip file or get the preset *mbptb.bttpreset*
->Crypto.json , Crypto prices

->touchbar.json , for weather and other cool things on the touchbar

 Or with git:
 ```